LAUREN M. CHAMBERS

 Hello!

-I am a fourth-year PhD student at the UC Berkeley School of Information, where I work with Professor Deirdre Mulligan to study how sociopolitical advocates respond to and employ technological and algorithmic tools.
-I am grateful that this work has been enriched by the Berkeley Empirical Legal Studies Fellowship and a summer internship with the Center for Democracy and Technology, and supported by the NSF Graduate Research Fellowship and the Ford Predoctoral Fellowship.
+I am a fifth-year PhD candidate at the UC Berkeley School of Information, where I work with Professor Deirdre Mulligan to study how sociopolitical advocates respond to and employ technological and algorithmic tools.
+I am grateful that my work has been enriched by the Berkeley Empirical Legal Studies Fellowship and a summer internship with the Center for Democracy and Technology, and supported by the NSF Graduate Research Fellowship and the Ford Predoctoral Fellowship.

 Previously, I was the staff technologist at the ACLU of Massachusetts in Boston, where I worked on the Technology for Liberty Project directed by Kade Crockford.
 My role included exploring and visualizing government data in order to inform citizens about the effects of legislation and political leadership, managing our Data for Justice site, and generally supporting ACLUM campaigns that operate at the intersection of technology and civil liberties.
 I was also an affiliate of the Harvard Berkman Klein Center for Internet & Society for the 2021-22 and 2022-23 academic years.